-Our primary business is currently the manufacture, distribution, marketing and sale of OTC cold remedy products to consumers through national chain, regional, specialty and local retail stores.
-One of our principal products is Cold-EEZEo, a zinc gluconate glycine product proven in clinical studies to reduce the duration and severity of the common cold symptoms by nearly half.
-Cold-EEZEo is an established product in the health care and cold remedy market.
-For 2010, 2009 and 2008, our revenues from continuing operations have come principally from our OTC cold remedy products.
+Our primary business is currently the manufacture, distribution, marketing and sale of OTC cold remedy products to consumers through food, multi-outlet pharmacy and chain drug stores, large wholesalers and mass merchandisers.
+Our flagship brand is Cold-EEZE® Cold Remedy and our principal product is Cold-EEZE® zinc gluconate lozenges, proven in clinical studies to reduce the duration and severity of symptoms of the common cold by nearly half.
+Cold-EEZE® is an established product in the health care and cold remedy market.
+For 2011, 2010 and 2009, our revenues have come principally from our OTC cold remedy products.
+For Fiscal 2011 and 2010, our net sales for each period were related to markets in the United States.

 We use a December 31 year-end for financial reporting purposes.
-References herein to the fiscal year ended December 31, 2010 shall be the term "Fiscal 2010" and references to other "Fiscal" years shall mean the year, which ended on December 31 of the year indicated.
+References herein to the fiscal year ended December 31, 2011 shall be the term "Fiscal 2011" and references to other "Fiscal" years shall mean the year, which ended on December 31 of the year indicated.